It’s on us as leaders and human resources professionals to do everything possible to take advantage of our internal talent pools.

 While the best practice would be to include your entire organization in the talent review, this may not be practical based on the size of your organization or other constraints.

-If you do need to be choosy about which audiences are in scope for your review, make sure to clearly communicate those participants who are in scope.
+If you do need to be choosy about which audiences are in scope for your review, make sure to clearly communicate to participants who are in scope for the review.

 How you capture this information will vary based on the tools at your disposal.
 Many human resources information systems or talent management systems offer tools designed to help support your talent review and succession planning processes.